warnikchow/coaudiotext/README.md

     <image src="https://github.com/warnikchow/coaudiotext/blob/master/images/bilstm.png" width="600"></br>
           [Concept of BiLSTM from http://www.gabormelli.com/RKB/Bidirectional_LSTM_(biLSTM)_Model]

 **The following denotes how we define the BiLSTM by using Keras, although no functional API is utilized here.
-We use only *Sequential()* since no more complex structure is used.
-We don't use dropout here since the hidden layers of this size are not expected to get overhead.**
+We use only *Sequential()*, and no more complex structure is used.
+We don't use dropout here, since considering the hidden layers of this size, overhead is less expected.**

 ```python
 def validate_bilstm(rnn_speech,train_y,hidden_lstm,hidden_dim,cw,val_sp,bat_size,filename):